Canada Protection Plan

 Canada Protection Plan (Plan de protection du Canada) is a Canadian life insurance distribution company headquartered in Toronto, Ontario.
 Founded in 1992, its primary product is "no medical and simplified issue" life insurance sold directly and through a network of insurance advisors.
 In November 2019, the company opened an office in Montreal, Quebec.

 On October 1, 2020, Canada Protection Plan was acquired by Toronto-based fraternal life insurer Foresters Financial.
 Foresters has been the exclusive underwriter of Canada Protection Plan's life insurance products since 2008.
 With the acquisition, Canada Protection Plan is now a Foresters Financial company.
 Foresters continues to operate as it did in the United Kingdom and the United States.

-As of January 2022, Louis Gagnon succeeded Jim Boyle as the President and CEO of Foresters Financial.
-Henry Auyeung is President of Canada Protection Plan.
+Matt Berman, the President of Foresters Financial in the U.S. and Canada, also oversees Canada Protection Plan.

 History

 Canada Protection Plan was founded in 1992 in Toronto, Ontario, Canada.
 From its inception, the company offered non-medical permanent life insurance, sold through independent insurance advisors.
 In 2006, the company introduced its first range of non-medical term life insurance products as well as an inbound call centre which, by 2008, was staffed with licensed Life Insurance Advisors who could sell products over the phone.

 On March 25, 2015, Canada Protection Plan introduced additional life insurance coverage, including a 25-year decreasing term product for mortgage protection and a hybrid product, allowing applicants to choose either no medical or full medical underwriting.
 Eighteen months later, the company increased its no medical face amounts to $500,000 and expanded eligibility to include non-aggressive cancers, coronary artery diseases, and multiple sclerosis.